urban-1/PFS/README.md

     rm -rf /path/to/env

-However, the following will remove the  python virtual environment keeping the sources and local installation intact:
+However, the following will remove the python virtual environment keeping the sources and local build environment intact:

     /path/to/pyenv.sh -p </path/to/new/env> -c

 Appending `-a` will remove `lib`, `bin` and `src` folders and thus the python virtual environment and sources are gone.
-The venv can be rebuild at any time since the `local` folder (development/build environment) is kept.
+The venv can be rebuild at any time using the "create" command.
+Libraries are not going to be re-build since the `local` folder (development/build environment) has been preserved.

 #### Cleaning-up ####